Whitewash: Orchards

 Whitewash is applied to trees, especially fruit trees, to prevent sun scald.
 Most often only the lower trunk is painted.
 In Poland painting the whole trunk is also said to help keep the body of the tree cool in late winter and early spring months and hence help prevent fruit trees from blooming too soon, i.e. when warm sunny days could promote rapid tree warming, rising sap and bloom and intermittent frosty nights could damage outer tree rings and destroy the young buds and blossoms.

 Dairy barns

 In the middle of the 20th century, when family farms with dairy barns were common in the Upper Midwest of the United States, whitewash was a necessary part of routine barn maintenance.

 A traditional animal barn contains a variety of extremely rough surfaces that are difficult to wash and keep clean, such as stone and brick masonry, and also rough-cut lumber for the ceiling.
 If left alone, these surfaces collect dust, dirt, insect debris and wastes, and can become very dirty.

 Whitewash aids in sanitation by coating and smoothing over the rough surfaces.
 Successive applications of whitewash build up layers of scale that flake off and, in the process, remove surface debris.
 The coating also has antimicrobial properties that provide hygienic and sanitary benefits for animal barns.

+Glasshouses

+Glasshouse roofs were traditionally whitewashed at the onset of summer to reduce the daytime internal temperature and to avoid burning sensitive plants.
+The glass would be scraped clean in autumn.